atxmemo/IssueImporter/README.md

 Once all of these pieces of data have been collected and issues have been created in Backlog in order to import them into a GitHub repository, the task can be run.

 ## Adding additional task managers to the code
 This project was designed with extensibility in mind.
-In order to add additional task managers to pull data from and import into GitHub there are a couple of things that have to be done.
+In order to add additional task managers to pull data from and import into GitHub there are only a couple steps that have to be taken.

 1. Create a task manager class under task_managers and have it extend BaseTaskManager
 2. Create a connector that will make the HTTP calls to retrieve the issues from this new task manager